-How can we measure recovery results?
-I used to work for someone who would regularly remark, “I really don’t care how hard someone is trying, I only care about the results they get me."
+How should we measure recovery results?
+I used to work for someone who would regularly remark, “I really don’t care how hard someone is trying, I only care about the results they get me.”
 This may be a good line of thinking when it comes to business performance, but it doesn’t apply to addiction recovery and mental health progress.
 To be realistic about it, trying hard in recovery doesn’t mean you won’t relapse, or deal with other missteps, but it does usually lead to improvement.
-See, the recovery results are in progress, even when it's slow.
+See, the recovery results are in progress, even when it’s slow.

 Recovery Results Measure The Progress

 It appears sometimes people get so caught up in the drama of a relapse, or a mental health “episode” they forget to think about the big picture.
 Take Demi Lovato for example.
 She had almost six productive sober years when she relapsed.
 Those recovery results are amazing!!
 Maybe next time she’ll get 12.
 I relapsed at 5 years for two weeks.
 Now, I have six years back.
 Relapse didn’t mean I actually lost those five years of good recovery results.
 It meant I was getting better at sustaining long term recovery.
 The first time I tried to get sober at 21 I couldn’t make it a full year.
 My recovery results were improving.
 In total I’ve had eleven years of sobriety, with a two week slip.
 Those are actually very good recovery results.
 We should be proud of the progress, not devastated by the setbacks.